serahkiburu/color_codes/README.md

 ## Licensing

-As stated on the web page, [the colors and codes are sourced from different pages](http://www.december.com/html/spec/colorlinks.html).
+All data on this page is from the color chart work by [John December](http://johndecember.com/).
+As stated on the website, [the colors and codes are sourced from different pages](http://www.december.com/html/spec/colorlinks.html).
 Where stipulated, the data is licensed under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
 Everything else is licensed under the [CC0 Public Domain Waiver](https://creativecommons.org/publicdomain/zero/1.0/).